noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/as soon as.md

 ---
 layout: default
-title: Immediately After Bidding
+title: After Your Bid Is Approved
 parent: Tournament Hosting Guide
 nav_order: 2
 ---

-# As soon as your bid is approved...
+# After Your Bid Is Approved
 {: .no_toc }

 - TOC